Skip to content

 Spain

-The High Court of Justice of Madrid refused on 23 March 2026 to suspend the €64 million fine imposed on Airbnb by Spain's Ministry of Consumer Affairs, allowing enforcement to proceed while the substantive appeal continues.
+Madrid's High Court of Justice refused on 23 March 2026 to pause a €64 million fine on Airbnb imposed by Spain's Ministry of Consumer Affairs for unlicensed listings and falsified registration numbers.

 A tournament that starts in June is doing what twelve months of lobbying could not: reversing the 180-day annual limit on short-term rentals that Mexico City's housing movement fought for in 2024.